 - You may be able to strip off a second mortgage if the first mortgage pay off exceeds the value of your home.

 - You may be able to keep your car even if you are behind on payments.

 - If your payments for your car exceed the value you may be able to lower your payments.

 - You may be able to reduce interest on your car loans.

 Roles of the Trustee:

 Once you begin your claim for Chapter 13 bankruptcy, you will be appointed a trustee who will oversee your case.
 The roles and rights of the trustee are varied, but they include:

-It is important to note the differences between Chapter 7 and Chapter 13 bankruptcy before deciding which to use.
+It is important to note the differences between Chapter 7 and Chapter 13 bankruptcies before deciding which to use.
 Chapter 13 reorganizes your debt, meaning you still pay what is owed, but over a period of time and through your regular income without giving up your assets.
 Under Chapter 7, most qualified debts are waived after a liquidation of assets.
 So for individuals who have a consistent income and who wish to keep their home or car, Chapter 13 may be the best option.
-However Chapter 7 may be preferred for those who want to cut down significantly on their debt without the continued burden of monthly payments.
+However, Chapter 7 may be preferred by those who want to cut down significantly on their debt without the continued burden of monthly payments.
 The choice largely depends on the details of your case, including the needs of yourself and your family.
 It is important that you do not make a decision like this without the input of an attorney.

 Contact Paré & Associates, LLC (formerly Law Office Of Alice Paré) to hire a Chapter 13 Bankruptcy Attorney Montgomery County MD or Call us today at 301-515-1190 to discuss your situation.